By Jerry Smith

 With the rapid pace of today’s technology, control panels often do not get the thought or consideration they deserve.
 There are many reasons for this.
 Some project managers consider them mere commodities, and others consider them the necessary thing that the original equipment manufacturer (OEM) or the electrical contractor will provide.
 Even when a project is done in-house, the input/output (I/O) list is still in flux right down to the last minute.
 Many times, equipment is chosen so late in the process that the control panels can be difficult to integrate into the system, leaving the panel builder to figure out the mess.
 Also, as the project progresses, situations and requirements change, making the control panels change as well.
 The following are five frequently asked questions about control panels that provide some insight on why system integration project managers should give control panels a thorough review:

 Question #1: Panel building is considered a basic part of any integration project, but it is also crucial to its success.
-What are some of the key things’ users should consider?
+What are some of the key things’ users should consider when panel building?

 Scheduling is important and so is the intricacy and complexity of the project.
 Are you using new technology?
 Does this project have specific hazard or safety requirements?
 Are there environmental considerations?